 If you find that there’s something really nagging you and keeping you awake, don’t just pretend it’ll go away.
 Whether it’s responding quickly to an email (or writing it and saving it for the morning when you can properly spellcheck it), jotting down some ideas for your upcoming presentation, or even taking out the trash before you forget, getting it over and done with will make sleep a heck of a lot easier.
 Just don’t spend all night working on it!

 15. Do Your Least Favorite Task

-As Muse writer Varci Vartanian says, “‘If it’s after bedtime, do something that you enjoy a lot less than sleep!’ [says Dr. Stein] If it’s been 20 minutes and you still haven’t drifted off, get out of bed and attack the most boring, least stimulating task imaginable.
+As Muse writer Varci Vartanian says in an article about simple sleep solutions, “‘If it’s after bedtime, do something that you enjoy a lot less than sleep!’ [says Dr. Stein] If it’s been 20 minutes and you still haven’t drifted off, get out of bed and attack the most boring, least stimulating task imaginable.
 Sleep might seem more welcoming after spending a lively half-hour with a dusty college textbook on literary theory.”

 Or, even just thinking about the task might be enough to make you fall asleep.